The SISMIQ Architecture

 Forced reinitialization after telemetry loss

 Conventional systems often respond to telemetry interruption by resetting identity, restarting sessions, or reinitializing state.
-These resets propagate downstream, corrupt historical continuity, and introduce instability across dependent systems.
+These resets propagate downstream, corrupt continuity, and introduce instability across dependent systems.

 ❖ Architectural Response